SilentProcess87/vulnshop-multi-cloud/API_DOCUMENTATION.md

 VulnShop is an intentionally vulnerable e-commerce API designed for security testing and demonstration purposes.
 The API exposes multiple endpoints with various security vulnerabilities while also demonstrating OWASP Top 10 protections through Azure API Management.

+**Recent Updates**:
+- The database is now seeded with **1,000 realistic fake users and 50 fake products** using `@faker-js/faker` to provide a more realistic data set for testing.
+- All operational scripts have been unified into a single `manage.sh` script for easier use.

 ## API Discovery

 The API is fully discoverable through the following endpoints: